hannesdatta/webdata-journal-of-marketing/README.md

-# Web Scraping and APIs in Academic Marketing Research
+# Fields of Gold: Scraping Web Data for Marketing Insights
+## Replication package

+This repository hosts the replication package for "Fields of Gold: Scraping Web Data for Marketing Insights", *Journal of Marketing*. [https://doi.org/10.1177%2F00222429221100750]().

-This repository empirically investigates the use of web data (i.e., collected using web scraping or APIs) in academic marketing research.
+Specifically, the repository provides the code and data files to report on the use of web data (i.e., collected using web scraping and APIs) in academic marketing research.

 - Included Journals: *Journal of Marketing*, *Journal of Marketing Research*, *Journal of Consumer Research*, *Journal of Consumer Psychology*, *Marketing Science*
 - Hand-coding of 300+ articles across almost two decades (2004-2020)